 The 1954 and 1955 Topps sets are fascinating studies in how the winners can sometimes rewrite history.
-Today, we all believe the rookies in 1954 and 1955 who didn’t have a Bowman card were strokes of genius by Topps but the argument can be made that those cards were actually desperation moves that 60 years later worked out just fine for the then Brooklyn-based company.
+Today, we all believe the rookies who didn’t have a Bowman card were strokes of genius by Topps but the argument can be made that those cards were actually desperation moves that 60 years later worked out just fine for the then Brooklyn-based company.
+In fact, the 1954 Topps rookie cards have to be considered among the best collections of all-time.

-After the major leap with their 1952 set to over 400 subjects, the next three years involved continuing tamping back of these sets.
-By 1955 there were barely over 200 players in the Topps set, or just a little over half of the cards produced for 1952.
+After the major leap with their 1952 set to over 400 subjects, the next three years involved a continuing reduction of players.
+By 1955 there were barely over 200 cards in the Topps set, or just a little over half of what was produced for 1952.
 Of course, in those years, the contract wars between Bowman and Topps were going full steam and Bowman was winning the battle to have established players in their sets like Stan Musial.
 With fewer than 20 big league teams, it was a problem.

 While the first 50 cards included numerous stars, the veteran star ratio really fell off and Topps started scrambling to find players to finish their set.
 What this does entail is taking more chances on unproven young players.
 Have you recently heard of Paul Schreiber or Tom Oliver?
 Unless you study coaches, these were examples of how deep Topps was digging to complete the set.
 In addition, players such as Jehosie Heard, Angel Scull or Leroy Wheat are only remembered because Topps included them.